henriquesantanati/amazon-ecs-logs-collector/README.md

+#### This is a Fork from the official [AWS ECS Log Collector repository](https://github.com/aws/amazon-ecs-logs-collector).
+#### The only modification is to have the /var/log/amazon directory being collected and removing the collection of disk
+#### It is useful for EFS mount issues that is making df command hanging forever

 # ECS Logs Collector

 This project was created to collect [Amazon ECS](https://aws.amazon.com/ecs) log files and Operating System log files for troubleshooting Amazon ECS customer support cases.